fkaduk/kobodeck/README.md

 The project is forked from [wallabako](https://gitlab.com/anarcat/wallabako).

-Kobodeck will not write to Kobos sqlite database.
+Kobodeck reads from, but never writes to, the Kobo SQLite database.

-## who is this for ?
+## Who is this for?

 This plugin could be useful for you if you